Technetix is bound by the UK’s Bribery Act 2010, an anti-bribery law that applies not just in the UK but to all Technetix operations globally.

 - details and rationale of the proposed activity.

 Technetix will approve business entertainment proposals only if they demonstrate a clear business objective and are appropriate for the nature of the business relationship.
 Technetix will not approve business entertainment where it considers that a conflict of interest may arise or where it could be perceived that undue influence or a particular business benefit was being sought (for example, prior to a tendering exercise).

 Any gifts, rewards or entertainment received or offered from clients, public officials, suppliers or other business contacts should be reported immediately to the Group Finance and Operations Director.
 In certain circumstances, it may not be appropriate to retain such gifts or be provided with the entertainment and employees and associated persons may be asked to return the gifts to the sender or refuse the entertainment, for example, where there could be a real or perceived conflict of interest.
 As a general rule, small tokens of appreciation, such as flowers or a bottle of wine, may be retained by employees.

 If an employee or associated person wishes to provide gifts to suppliers, clients or other business contacts, prior written approval from the line manager is required, together with details of the intended recipients, reasons for the gift and business objective.
-These will be authorized only in limited circumstances and must be reported to the Group Finance and Operations Director.
+These will be authorised only in limited circumstances and must be reported to the Group Finance and Operations Director.

 Employees and, where applicable, associated persons must supply records and receipts, in accordance with Technetix’ Travel & Expenses policy.

 Technetix considers that charitable giving can form part of its wider commitment and responsibility to the community.
 Technetix supports a number of charities that are selected in accordance with objective criteria, following a risk assessment.
 Technetix may also support fundraising events involving employees.